saarock/notty.js/README.md

 Notty Toast Library is a JavaScript library for displaying beautiful toast notifications.
 This guide provides instructions for both pure JavaScript developers and WordPress developers to integrate and use the library.

+## Important Notice

+**For optimal performance, we highly recommend using `async/await` when working with the Notty library.**

+Using `async/await` can significantly improve performance by allowing for non-blocking operations, which is crucial for applications that rely on asynchronous tasks.

 ## Table of Contents

 1. [Installation](#installation)